arthur-thuy/LLM-virtual-pretesting/docs/implementation.md

 - also load datasets in train, val, test
 - create example selector to only choose questions from a particular student (person)
 - add code to pretty print an example
+- llama3 and olmo2 do not support structured outputs in langchain -> look at workaround (see tutorial)

 # Questions meeting 17/03/2025